 Have you seen a koala?

-Report the sighting to Council on 02 4645 4151 or email koalas@campbelltown.nsw.gov.au or head to our website at www.campbelltown.nsw.gov.au/koalas
+Report your sighting to Council's Natural Areas Team on 4645 4601 or email koalas@campbelltown.nsw.gov.au

 Context: appropriate measures are required to inform stakeholder interests in the distribution, abundance and conservation status of Campbelltowns resident koala population(s), assess the effectiveness of the Plan's working provisions and if necessary, identify if and how they should be amended.